Gates Foundation pledges USD 1.2B to eradicate polio globally | Technology

 The money will be used to help implement the Global Polio Eradication Initiative's strategy through 2026.
 The initiative is trying to end the polio virus in Pakistan and Afghanistan, the last two endemic countries, the foundation said in a statement Sunday.

-The eradication initiative is a public-private partnership led by a group of national governments that includes the Gates Foundation, Rotary International, the World Health Organization and the US Centers for Disease Control and Prevention.
+The eradication initiative is a public-private partnership led by a group of national governments that includes the Gates Foundation, Rotary International, the World Health Organisation and the US Centres for Disease Control and Prevention.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)